theputtipong/test_coindragon/README.md

 ## Explain the difference between RepaintBoundary and RenderObject.
 How do you use RepaintBoundary to optimize performance in a Flutter application?

+RenderObject is Flutter low-level rendering system that manages the layout and drawing of widgets within the render tree, but RepaintBoundary ensures that only subtrees within it bounds are repainted for improving render performance.

+I might use RepaintBoundary for widget animations or widgets that change frequently (either with lag or when action is taken) inside a complex widget.

 ---

 # Navigation and Routing